Syncopacma steppicolella

 Syncopacma steppicolella is a moth of the family Gelechiidae.
 It is found in Russia (the southern Ural).
 The habitat consists of dry steppe slopes with diversified flora.

 The wingspan is 8.5–9.5 mm.
-The ground colour of the forewings is dark fuscous.
-The hindwings are pale fuscous.
 Adults are on wing in early June and mid-July, possibly in two generations per year.

 The larvae possibly feed on Genista species.

 Etymology

 The species name refers to the steppe habitat of the species.